 Techniques Investigation Project Examination Description An investigation assesses students' abilities to question and research; interpret and analyse; apply economic reasoning, decision-making and application skills; and communicate and reflect.
-A project assesses students' responses to a single task, situation and/or scenario.
+A project assesses students' abilities to respond to a single task, situation and/or scenario.
 An examination assesses students' responses that are produced independently, under supervised conditions and in a set timeframe.
 An examination ensures student authorship.
 An investigation requires students to locate and use evidence that goes beyond the data or information they have been given and the knowledge they currently have.
-Students: • apply economics and business knowledge and skills to familiar and unfamiliar problems • develop questions to frame an investigation present evidence-based conclusions.
+Students: • apply economics and business knowledge and skills to familiar, unfamiliar and hypothetical problems • develop questions and simple hypotheses to frame an investigation • present evidence-based conclusions and reasoned arguments.
 Research conventions must be followed, e.g. acknowledging sources, regardless of the presentation format.
 A project requires students to demonstrate their knowledge, understanding and skills relating to business and economic concepts in authentic and/or real-world scenarios.
 A project could include creating a business, or studying possible expansion of an existing business.
 A project consists of at least two components drawn from: • practical • written • spoken.
 An examination requires students to respond to one or more assessment items.
 These items are based on questions or tasks that are typically unseen.
 Questions or tasks may be based on stimulus material.
-Stimulus material may be seen or unseen.
-Seen questions, statements or stimulus materials should be provided with sufficient time for students to adequately engage with the materials.
-Unseen questions, statements or stimulus materials should not be copied from information or texts that students have previously been exposed to, or have directly used, in class.
+Stimulus material may be seen or unseen. • Seen questions, statements or stimulus materials should be provided with sufficient time for students to adequately engage with the materials. • Unseen questions, statements or stimulus materials should not be copied from information or texts that students have previously been exposed to, or have directly used, in class.

-Techniques Investigation Project Examination Formats (examples only) Formats include: • written - analytical, persuasive or argumentative essay that answers a research question - business feasibility or research report - journal • spoken/signed or multimodal - formal speech suitable for a public audience.
-Formats include: • written - brochure - article - report (business plan) - essay • spoken/signed or multimodal - oral presentation - seminar/slideshow - podcast - webpage - device application • practical - graphics, e.g. logo design, letterhead, flow chart, advertisement - business forecast, e.g. budget, statements, survey results - documentation, e.g. banking, forms, accounts, agendas, run sheets.
-Formats include: • short response items - paragraph response (standalone or linked to stimulus) • extended response items - essay response demonstrating an ability to interpret, analyse and evaluate stimulus in order to draw conclusions and/or make recommendations • response to stimulus.
-Conditions Suggested length: • written responses 200-400 words • spoken/signed or multimodal responses 1-3 minutes.
-Suggested length: • written responses 200-400 words • spoken/signed or multimodal responses 1-3 minutes.
-Suggested time: • up to 70 minutes, plus 10 minutes perusal.
-Suggested length: • 200-400 words, comprising - short response 25-75 words per item - extended response 200-400 words.
+Techniques Investigation Project Examination Formats (examples only) Formats include: • written texts - analytical, persuasive or argumentative essay that answers a research question - business feasibility or research report - journal • spoken/signed or multimodal - formal speech suitable for a public audience.
+Formats include: written brochure article report (business plan) essay spoken/signed or multimodal oral presentation seminar/slideshow podcast webpage device application practical graphic, e.g. logo design, letterhead, flow chart, advertisement business forecast, e.g. budget, statements, survey results documentation, e.g. banking, forms, accounts, agendas, run sheets.
+Formats include: short response items paragraph response (standalone or linked to stimulus) extended response items essay response demonstrating an ability to interpret, analyse and evaluate stimulus in order to draw conclusions and/or make recommendations response to stimulus.
+Conditions Suggested length: • written responses 400-600 words • spoken/signed or multimodal responses 2-4 minutes.
+Suggested length: • written responses 400-600 words • spoken/signed or multimodal responses 3-4 minutes.
+Suggested time: • up to 90 minutes, plus 10 minutes perusal Suggested length: • 400-600 words, comprising - short response 50-100 words per item - extended response 400-600 words.